ScottConway/mpersistence/README.md

 So feel free to look over my code and let me know if there is a flaw in my approach to this problem.

+# What's new

+**3/26/2019** - Realized a bug in my logic in that when I got the powers of the a digit I had already done the first iteration of multiplicative persistence.
+Changed program to take that into account and I did come up with more digits (133 vs 56) but that is well short of the 300 that has been performed so still feel like I am missing something.